 Instead, the portals that did exist reflected the way in which Niantic Labs conceived of what counted as heritage locations, Buccitelli said, a definition that was influenced by legal and commercial concerns rather than an understanding of local cultures.

 The criteria for acceptance requires portals to have cultural or historical significance, inadvertently forcing players to acknowledge their local heritage, he said.
 Sites with historical markers or “cool” art and culture are generally accepted, for instance, as well as sites that serve as public gathering places.

-Though the game’s tagline is “the world around you is not what it seems,” "Ingress" enables players to learn about their communities and establish meaningful relationships with the physical landscape that perhaps would not otherwise exist.
+Though the game’s tagline is “The world around you is not what it seems,” Ingress enables players to learn about their communities and establish meaningful relationships with the physical landscape that perhaps would not otherwise exist.
 And in some instances, location-based games can be used to intentionally draw members of the community to specific locations.

-Harrisburg Area Community College hosted a Pokemon Go event on their campus, Mross said, where hundreds of individuals, community members and students alike, showed up to catch Pokemon at the various gyms and Pokestops.
+Harrisburg Area Community College hosted a Pokémon Go event on their campus, Mross said, where hundreds of individuals, community members and students alike, showed up to catch Pokémon at the various gyms and Pokéstops.

 Mross is considering hosting a similar event at Penn State Harrisburg where players can connect with one another while also learning about campus offerings.

-“I see locative technologies more generally as part of a cluster of technologies that are very soon going to converge into a much different everyday experience of technology,” Dr. Buccitelli said.
+“I see locative technologies more generally as part of a cluster of technologies that are very soon going to converge into a much different everyday experience of technology,” he said.
 “The combination of location-based technologies like augmented or virtual reality and the networking of everyday objects is going to much more closely tie our everyday lives to digital spaces.”